joakimk/minimapper/README.md

 end
 ```

+### Protected attributes

+We recommend using [strong_parameters](https://github.com/rails/strong_parameters) for attribute security, without including `ActiveModel::ForbiddenAttributesProtection`.

+If you use `attr_accessible` or `attr_private`, you may obstruct the mapper.

+If you use Minimapper as intended, you only assign attributes on the entity.
+Once they're on the entity, the mapper will assume they're permitted to be persisted; and once they're in the record, the mapper will assume they are permitted for populating an entity.

+(FIXME?: There's a ongoing discussion about whether Minimapper should actively bypass attribute protection, or encourage you not to use it, or what.)

 ### Associations

 There is no core support for associations, but we're implementing them in [minimapper-extras](https://github.com/barsoom/minimapper-extras) as we need them.